totorigolo/Caramel/README.md

 Caramel - C Compiler with syntactic sugar
 ========================

-Caramel is a compiler of a C language subset.
-Caramel is divided into 2 parts :
+Caramel is a compiler of a limited subset of the C language.
+Caramel is divided into 2 parts:
-- The backend, which extracts an Intermediate Representation (IR)
+- The front-end, which creates an Abstract Syntax Tree from the source code.
-- The frontend, which compile the IR into full assembly language (x86 ASM)
+- The back-end, which compile the AST into full assembly language (x86_64 ASM).

 ## Authors